OPCPCC Learning Centers

-The Patient Engagement Learning Center of the Ohio Patient-Centered Primary Care Collaborative (OPCPCC) has begun a new webinar series to educate Ohio primary care practices, healthcare consumers, and stakeholders about best practices in patient engagement in the Patient-Centered Medical Home (PCMH) model of care.
+The Patient Engagement Learning Center of the Ohio Patient-Centered Primary Care Collaborative (OPCPCC) hosts a quarterly webinar series to educate Ohio primary care practices, healthcare consumers, and stakeholders about best practices in patient engagement in the Patient-Centered Medical Home (PCMH) model of care.
 “Enhancing the Patient Experience through the PCMH Model” was the first webinar in the series with Pat Ecklar, MD and Ted Wymyslo, MD serving as presenters.
 View the archived webinar: 2015-02-24 OPCPCC Patient Engagement Webinar

 HIT Learning Center: Focused on the development and implementation of technology.
 The HIT learning center is chaired by Dan Paoletti.

 An HIE provider survey was conducted and a subcommittee completed an analysis and report of the results.
 The results were be presented and discused at the Nov.
 8, 2013 OPCPCC conference during the HIT Learning Center breakout session.

 Ohios PCMH HIE Survey Results 073013

 Workforce Learning Center: The former PCMH Education Advisory Group of the PCMH Education Pilot Project has now joined OPCPCC to become the OPCPCC Workforce Learning Center.

 Learning Centers welcome participants.
 If you are interested in partnering with others around the state through participation in a Learning Center, please contact OPCPCC for more information at PCMH@odh.ohio.gov or (614) 644-9756.